 Costa Rican Vacations offers a number of diving packages on their website.
 Go ahead and contact a Travel Consultant who can customize a scuba diving vacation for you.

 - What It’s Like To Own A Sportfishing Charter In Costa Rica

 - A (Very) Quick Guide To Scuba Diving In El Salvador

 Joan Borreli moved to Costa Rica in 2005 with her dog, Simon.
 Her love of nature led her to meet her Costa Rican husband, Rudy.
-Today, Joan is the sales manager of the Namu Travel Group in San Jose, Costa Rica.
+Today, Joan runs Costa Rica Focus, a birding tour company in San Jose, Costa Rica.